JasperAH/HPC_N-body/README.md

     - run on the most simple (2_body.dat): `./bin/nbody input/2_body.dat 10 3 1 1e-6 data`
     - data gets output to nbody/data, containing final xyz positions and velocities and per-particle timestepped locations and velocities
     - using `gnuplot` and `plot.p`, the timestepped locations can be animated (might be nice for comparing to tUPL if using similar output format)
-- [ ] correct timestepping in timesteps.tUPL (currently wrong timestep gets updated at the end, maybe a separate pool like Kx,Kv,K_mask is necessary)
+- [x] correct timestepping in timesteps.tUPL (currently wrong timestep gets updated at the end, maybe a separate pool like Kx,Kv,K_mask is necessary)
+    - There are dedicated M, X and V shared spaces, X and V also require a time element to access, allowing for setting the correct X and V values in the 5th condition.
+N.B. this solution may be related to the issue described below since its cause is not certain for now.
-- [ ] implement tUPL in python framework: tuplcomplex.py seems suited for this as it has a similar structure
+- [x] implement tUPL in python framework: tuplcomplex.py seems suited for this as it has a similar structure
+    - This is largely done, there is however an issue where not all orders of tupl execution finish.
+Some lead to deadlocks, not yet sure why for now.
+Might be to do with an attempt at forelem, since currently only whilelem is available.
+    - [ ] investigate & fix deadlock cause
-- [ ] add file reading/writing such that both can use the same input data
+- [x] add file reading such that both can use the same input data
+- [ ] add file writing to same format as Fortran90 format such that `gnuplot` script can be used
 - [ ] compare results of Fortran90 and tUPL implementation after running on the same dataset
+- [ ] add k-means functionality to script to cluster bodies
+- [ ] add separate calculations for clusters and bodies
+- [ ] integrate body and cluster calculations & determine expected error (roughly)
 - [ ] tbd...